talj1/learn-merit/index.md

 Merit Academy Tech U is committed to fostering a welcoming community.

 [View our Code of Conduct](https://github.com/buckldav/learn-merit/tree/master/CODE_OF_CONDUCT.md) on our GitHub repository.

+## About our school

+Merit Academy is a 7-12 charter school in Springville, Utah.
+We offer both online and in-person courses.
+Click [here](https://cs.meritacademy.tech) to see the CS Courses we offer.
+If you'd like to know more about the school, including enrollment, visit [https://meritprepacademy.org](https://meritprepacademy.org).